AfricanLeo/Chatbot_TF2_Transformer/README.md

 For longer sentences still keeps the context, at least in the first response and in some cases even up until the second response but when the k-value becomes larger, the responses can become incoherent.

 The current model seems to hit a sweet spot at three sentences deep, providing 'conversation-like' responses that seem more or less understandable.
 When using k-sampling, the context is kept better and the best results seem to appear when k=3.

+# Conclusion
+Despite definitely needing some more refining, testing and then some more refining, this model provides a good starting points from which to work.
+Options for future improvements include limiting data to series as opposed to movies, where the conversations are more natural.
+Another option would be to add an identifier that provides information about the conversation, as opposed to seeing every conversation as equal.

 # Appreciation
 Much appreciation to the very generous online community and specifically the [TensorFlow team](https://blog.tensorflow.org/2019/05/transformer-chatbot-tutorial-with-tensorflow-2.html) for providing a tutorial that implements a chatbot from scratch in TF 2.
-Also to [Murat Karakaya Academy](https://colab.research.google.com/drive/1BFaokL7uLEKRtl8rmR9RUfIVAjqhGEZR#:~:text=Murat%20Karakaya%20Akademi%20YouTube%20Channel) for covering the topic of text generation.
+Also to [Murat Karakaya Academy](https://www.youtube.com/c/MuratKarakayaAkademi) for covering the topic of text generation.